The suspects will go before a so-called "fast-track" court

 The incident occurred last month in New Delhi

 More women officers have been deployed to handle complaints in New Delhi

 The men accused in the gang rape and killing of an Indian woman have been summoned to appear in court Monday to hear charges against them, authorities said Saturday.

-The horrific attack on the 23-year-old woman in New Delhi on December 16 has prompted angry protests over the country’s treatment of women and handling of sexual attacks.
+The fatal attack of the 23-year-old woman last month in New Delhi prompted protests over the country’s treatment of women and handling of sexual attacks.
 It also stirred worldwide outrage.

 Fast-track courts expedite cases in a court system bogged down by red tape.

 Five men were charged Thursday in a New Delhi court with murder, rape and kidnapping.

 Authorities were waiting for the outcome of a bone marrow test before deciding whether a sixth suspect in the attack will be charged as a juvenile or an adult.

 The trial will begin as soon as all of the evidence is gathered, said Suman Nalwa, deputy police commissioner of a unit for women and children.

 The case appears to have prompted changes in New Delhi law enforcement.